-To assist clients preparing for homeownership, housing counselors should understand the homebuying process, including financial components, homeowner responsibility, and mortgage regulations.
+To assist clients in preparing for homeownership, housing counselors should understand the homebuying process, including financial components, homeowner responsibility, and mortgage regulations.

-In this module, you'll learn how to evaluate clients' readiness to purchase a home.
-You'll also learn about professionals involved in the selection and purchase of a home, as well as the financing process.
+In this module, you'll learn how to evaluate clients' home purchase readiness.
+You'll also learn about professionals involved in the selection and purchase of a home and the financing process.
 Then, to help clients protect themselves against abusive practices, you'll examine various mortgage documents and regulations in the lending industry.
-Lastly, you'll learn about how clients can protect their property and investment by purchasing homeowners insurance.
+Lastly, you'll learn how clients can protect their property and investment by purchasing homeowners insurance.